apache/nuttx/tools/README.txt

     2. I usually align things vertically (like '=' in assignments),
     3. indent.sh puts a bogus blank line at the top of the file,
     4. I don't like the way it handles nested conditional compilation intermixed with code.
-I prefer the preprocessor conditiona tests be all right justified in that case.
+I prefer the preprocessor conditional tests be all right justified in that case.
     5. I also indent brackets differently on structures than does this script.
     6. I normally use no spaces in casts.  indent.sh adds spaces in casts like "(FAR void *)&foo" becomes "(FAR void *) & foo".
-    7. When used with header files, the initial idempotence conditional test causes all preprecessor directives to be indented in the file.
+    7. When used with header files, the initial idempotence conditional test causes all preprocessor directives to be indented in the file.
 So for header files, you will need to substitute "^#  " with "#" in the converted header file.